cj/sinatra-can/README.markdown

 ## Authorizing

-Authorizing in CanCan very neat.
+Authorizing in CanCan is very neat.
 You just need a single line inside your helpers:

     def '/admin' do
       authorize! :admin, :all